 Either one can work well with your situation, and it mostly comes down to budget.
 A graphics tablet is a more cost-effective choice, but this also depends on whether you have a computer you can link it up to.
 Drawing tablets can be a tablet you already own that you dedicate to drawing, but buying one new can put a dent in your budget.

 If price is not a major concern then try to get your hands on a few of these devices to see which one works best for you.
 Some prefer the graphics tablet because it feels more like paper and tends to have better accuracy.
-Drawing tablets are easier to learn on, and you might benefit from a greater variety of tools.
+Drawing tablets are easier to learn, and you might benefit from a greater variety of tools.

 Maximize the benefits of coloring with my free adult coloring eBook and by signing up for my email newsletter HERE!